 Lying about being fluent in a foreign language to a recruiter’s face is even worse than lying about it on a résumé.
 In a job interview, your interviewer can ask you to demonstrate your proficiency—and it’s going to be pretty awkward when all you know how to say in French is hello, goodbye, and where is the bathroom?

 When job listings include a specific college major as one of their preferences, candidates will often lie about what they studied just to give themselves a supposed leg-up in the interview process.
 However, your experience says much more than your degree does, and any company worth working for will overlook the semantics of a college major for a truly qualified candidate.

 People commonly lie to hiring managers about having various licenses and certifications—but in some cases, such as when a person pretends to be CPR-certified, this fib can be fatal.

 “I am extremely organized.”

 If you were known at all of your previous jobs for having the desk with the rancid rotting food on it, then don’t bother pretending that you’re Martha Stewart-level organized.
-And if you want to work on your organization skills before you start your next job, then check out these 20 Easy Tips for Keeping Your Desk Organized.

 “I’m looking for an opportunity that will allow me to grow as a person.”